nataliejtang/DH150-Natalie-Tang/Assignment-2.md

 ### Usability Testing and Goals
 Usability testing measures how easy or difficult it is for both recurring and first time users to navigate a given website or app.
 This will the effectiveness, efficiency, and satisfaction

-Ultimately, this data is collected and used to improve the
+A participant is asked to perform realistic tasks on a given website while verbalizing their thoughts and Ultimately, this data is collected and used to improve the ...
+This type of testing is important and effective because it keeps the user at the cente r

 For the U.S. Department of Education, the usability issues that I would like to address based off of my heuristic evaluation are as follows: